- A second Deaflympics for Naomi and Kimberly since 2017 – more golds for Naomi, Kimberly clinched silver

 “I’m just relieved to see that my hard work paid off and had move on from the 23rd Deaflympics where Naomi and I just missed the cut for the finals.
 I feel happy that I have a medal to bring home or rather to school (2nd year in Yale-NUS College) which is where I am currently rushing off to.
 I felt that the lanes were not easy here and felt overwhelmed with stress.
 I am grateful for the team’s support in helping me bounce back and clinch the silver with Naomi”, Kimberly said as she touched down back home in Singapore on Wednesday to attend her classes.

 Former national able-bodied bowling coach William Woo said, “Naomi and Kimberly have put in lot of effort and time preparing for this major event, Deaflympics, and in the two events they have participated in.
 Returning home with a gold and silver…that’s awesome!
 I am very happy and proud of their performance.
 As this is my first experience going into a major bowling competition for the Deaf and hard of hearing, the Deaflympics, one of the challenges I faced was communication.
 We tried using written messages when making tactical adjustments(slow).
 We managed to speed up the moves by using some sign language and having our sign interpreter was indeed a great help.
 On top of our victories, we are most grateful to our sponsor, UOL Group Ltd, for helping us to place our mark and fly the Singapore flag high in this 24th Deaflympic.”

 It’s not over yet as Naomi prepares for the final Women’s Masters event on Sunday, the 30th of October 2022.
 SGDeafSport’s supporters awaits and cheering Naomi on to perform her best and still have fun in this Deaflympics.

-SGDeafSport thank UOL Group Ltd for keeping our dreams alive to compete against world class opponents in the Deaflympics
+SGDeafSport thank UOL Group Ltd for keeping our dreams alive to compete in the 24th Deaflympics